 Kifissia welcomed a new addition in May 2016.
-Zambri is an all-day cafe- restaurant with... colonial character (in Maori it means colony) in the mansion, which once housed the legendary Beau Brummel and later Chateau.
+Zambri is an all-day colonial style (in Maori zambri means colony) cafe-restaurant, housed in the mansion in which once hosted the legendary Beau Brummel and later the Chateau.

 Zambri is not the regular haunt you may be used to.
-It has a unique personality, which is omnipresent, placing a strong emphasis on high end services.
-Passing through the wooden entrance, you get the feeling you walk into a colonial country house –Giorgos Panteloukas and his company, GJP Design & Construction, took care of the design– and you are automatically transferred somewhere highly exotic.
-Stone, wood and a number of plants (impressive cacti, towering palm trees, etc.), vintage tiles, impressive lighting star in the space, which has the largest courtyard in Kifissia and is admittedly one of the most impressive places you’ll find.
+It has a unique personality, which is omnipresent, and focuses on providing high end services.
+Passing through the wooden entrance, you get the feeling you walk into a colonial country house –Giorgos Panteloukas and his company, GJP Design & Construction, took care of the design– and you are automatically transferred to a very exotic place.
+Stone, wood and a number of plants (impressive cacti, towering palm trees, etc.), vintage tiles, impressive lighting dominate the venue, which has the largest courtyard in Kifissia and is admittedly one of the most impressive places you’ll find.